kamranayub/awesome-deved/README.md

 # Conference Talks

+- [Stop Drawing Dead Fish](https://www.youtube.com/watch?v=ZfytHvgHybA) - An incredible talk by Bret Victor about the essence of digital art.
-- [Wat](https://www.destroyallsoftware.com/talks/wat) - Widely shared talk on the quirks of JavaScript and Ruby
+- [Wat](https://www.destroyallsoftware.com/talks/wat) - Widely shared talk on the quirks of JavaScript and Ruby by Gary Bernhardt.

 # Courses